 To improve core strength, pitchers do plenty of yoga.
 There’s also chaos training and HIIT (high intensity interval training) workouts to get the heart rate up.

-“We want to make sure we’re athletic,” says Hutchinson.
+“We want to make sure we’re athletic,” says Hutchison.
 “Pitchers are athletes.”

-“The amount of video that we take on our guys is insane,” says Hutchinson.
+“The amount of video that we take on our guys is insane,” says Hutchison.
 “I don’t know if I have one video of me pitching when I was in college.”